-The Nonconsumptive Needs Toolbox (Toolbox) was created to support efforts of the basin roundtables and other stakeholders to develop projects and methods to meet nonconsumptive needs and the Toolbox has two main objectives:
+The Toolbox was created to support efforts of the basin roundtables and other stakeholders to develop projects and methods to meet nonconsumptive needs, and has two main objectives:

-- 1. To serve as a guide for basin roundtables as they develop their nonconsumptive implementation plans.
-The tools and resources can help roundtables and other stakeholders develop and execute their long-term nonconsumptive implementation plans and specific projects in a strategic fashion to meet the nonconsumptive needs each roundtable identified. - 2.
+- 1. To serve as a guide for basin roundtables as they develop their basin roundtable implementation plans.
+The tools and resources can help roundtables and other stakeholders develop and execute the nonconsumptive portions of their basin roundtable implementation plans and specific projects in a strategic fashion to meet the nonconsumptive needs each roundtable identified. - 2.
 To be a clearinghouse for data and information generated in Phases I and II of the nonconsumptive needs assessment process by compiling the work of the roundtables in one place.

-The Toolbox framework is organized around four steps (Figure 2), which may provide some of the resources and information to encourage comprehensive planning for nonconsumptive needs in each basin.
+The Toolbox framework is organized around four steps (Figure 2), which provide some of the resources and information to encourage comprehensive planning for nonconsumptive needs in each basin.
 The Toolbox also aids in identifying needs for project implementation, analyzing information, devising plans, and making decisions in light of existing water policies, laws, and regulations.
 It provides a framework to evaluate existing information and identify opportunities and challenges toward implementation of nonconsumptive projects.
 The Toolbox includes tools that can be applied during project planning and implementation, programs that can be used to meet nonconsumptive needs, and cost estimates for common project types.